 “The work of God extends beyond the church bells of Sunday morning to the inaudible seedling sprouting.
 This residency excites me because it seems to reflect the real trajectory of the people of God, spread beyond church walls.” –Rev. Courtney Stamey

-John Thornton began his 2-year Residency at First Baptist in September 2015.
+John Thornton began his 2-year Residency at First Baptist in September 2015, and was recently called as the new Associate Pastor for Youth, Adults and Missions at First Baptist Church on Fifth in Winston-Salem, NC, where he will transition June 1.
 A graduate of Duke Divinity School (MDiv ’15) and Baylor University (BA in Religion ’09), John has a strong background in both congregational and community ministry, having served as a ministry intern through field education placements at several churches throughout his years of seminary, and also as a program director, tutor, and Bible study leader in a variety of community ministries and schools.
 John feels called to pastoral ministry as a vocation that brings together his passions for church, community, education, advocacy and scholarship.
-At First Baptist, John participates in the broad pastoral ministry and leadership of the church, while also focusing on three areas of ministry identified early in his tenure: young adult spiritual formation, hospitality, and pastoral support to those experiencing chronic economic needs.
+At First Baptist, John has participated in the broad pastoral ministry and leadership of the church, while also focusing on three areas of ministry identified early in his tenure: young adult spiritual formation, hospitality, and pastoral support to those experiencing chronic economic needs.